ganasn/RosettaCode/README.md

 Actual: Merge Sort code in place, but it needs fixing.
 Progressed in Chapter 2 of CLRS

 Day-8: Sep 26, 2017
-Actual-1: Completed Chapter 2 of CLRS & Bubble Sort
-Troubleshooting of Merge Sort from day-7 - some progress made - sort works, but merge has issues esp. around final loops of merge
+Actual: Completed Chapter 2 of CLRS & Bubble Sort Troubleshooting of Merge Sort from day-7 - some progress made - sort works, but merge has issues esp. around final loops of merge

+Day-9: Sep 27, 2017
+Actual: Completed Chapter 3 of CLRS.
+Need to pick-up troubleshooting merge sort while on the way/at SFO today